D-K-E/graphical-models/paper/paper.md

 # Summary

-Probabilistic Graphical Models (PGMs) are a marriage between Graphs as in Graph Theory, and Probability as in statistics and probability theory.
-We aim to concertize this conceptual marriage by using object oriented paradigms.
+Probabilistic Graphical Models (PGMs) are a marriage between Graphs as in Graph Theory, and Probability as in statistics and probability theory and are widely used in many fields.
+We noticed that most existing PGM libraries implement PGMs in a way that ignores their graphical nature.
-We designed the library for facilitating working with mathematical definitions of the involved concepts.
-The goal is to facilitate testing inference algorithms that depend graph theoretical structures in order to compute probabilities in the case of PGMs.
-We do this by making the inferable probabilistic graph, a true graph in the sense of graph theory.
-We also implement other more specific PGMs like Bayesian Networks and Markov Random Fields again as a true digraph, and undirected graph, respectively.
-In the most common use cases, the input of our library is, a set of random variables (functions specified by a certain probability distribution), edges that relate these random variables to one another, and factors in the form of objects which are instantiated by a set of random variables and a real valued function.
-The library then provides several options for probabilistic inference over these inputs, but more importantly since instantiated objects have both graph theoretical and statistical properties, it provides a basis for exploring ideas of inference algorithms that can both rooted in graph theory or statistics.
+`PyGModels`' value proposition is that it faithfully implements the graphical nature of PGMs, thereby giving `PyGModels`' instantiated objects both graph-theoretical and statistical properties, which allows users to explore and test inference algorithms that are rooted in both graph theory or statistics.

 # Statement of Need

+Though the students of computer science or statistics might find a pedagogical value going through source code along with a textbook on probabilistic graphical models (something like Sucar [see @Sucar_2015] or Cowell [see
+@Cowell_2005] or Koller and Friedman [see @Koller_Friedman_2009]), we believe that the value proposition of `PyGModels` speaks mostly to researchers.
 Let us try to demonstrate the need for `PyGModels` by a use case.

 One has a set of categorical random variables in the form of a function specified by a probability distribution.
 One has a set of edges that encode a certain independence assumption over her random variables, and one has a set of factors, factorizes a certain probability distribution over her entire graph.
 Given these, `PyGModels` might solve two major issues for the researcher or the student alike:

 - Compute posterior probability distribution or most probable explanation